Alireza-rahnama/kubernetes/README.md

 5.kubectl get resourceType --namespace=dev/stag/prod/yourNamespace ##if optional namespace flag is not set it would return default namespace or use --all-namespaces fag instead to list the resources in all namespaces
 6.kubectl scale --replicas=5 -f resource-definition.yml
 7. kubectl run redis --image=redis -n namespace
+8. kubectl explain pod --recursive ###this will explain the components of each resource that are required in tge defenition files